Failure of Esakia's theorem in the monadic setting: Failure of Esakia's theorem for

 \eqref{lem:G2 and G3:item2}.
 As was observed in \cref{rem:K and H and LKur}, $\mathfrak{H} \vDash \LKur$.
 On the other hand, $\mathfrak{H}\nvDash \mgrz$ by \cref{thm:dual characterization mgrz} because it contains a quasi-maximal point that is not maximal.

 \eqref{lem:G2 and G3:item3}.
 This is immediate from \eqref{lem:G2 and G3:item1} and \eqref{lem:G2 and G3:item2}. \end{proof}

-By \cref{lem:G2 and G3}, $\mgrz$ cannot be the largest modal companion of $\mipc$ because it is incomparable with $\LKur$, which is also a modal companion of $\mipc$ by \cref{thm:LKur modal companion mipc}.
-This already implies that $\mgrz$ is not the largest modal companion of $\mipc$, and hence the natural generalization of Esakia's theorem to the monadic setting does not hold.
-We show that even more is true by proving that there is no largest modal companion of $\mipc$.
+By \cref{lem:G2 and G3}, $\mgrz$ cannot be the greatest modal companion of $\mipc$ because it is incomparable with $\LKur$, which is also a modal companion of $\mipc$ by \cref{thm:LKur modal companion mipc}.
+This already implies that the natural generalization of Esakia's theorem to the monadic setting does not hold.
+We show that even more is true by proving that there is no greatest modal companion of $\mipc$.

 \begin{proposition} $\mgrz \vee \LKur$ is not a modal companion of $\mipc$. \end{proposition}

 \begin{proof} By \cref{prop:comparison LKur and GKur:item2}, $\GKur \subseteq \mgrz \vee \LKur$.
 By \cref{thm:GKur not modal comp Kur}, $\Kur$ is the intuitionistic fragment of $\GKur$.
 Therefore, the intuitionistic fragment of $\mgrz \vee \LKur$ contains $\Kur$, which is a proper extension of $\mipc$.
 Thus, $\mgrz \vee \LKur$ is not a modal companion of $\mipc$. \end{proof}